 It shows how many equal parts the item is divided into

-If two fractions have the same denominator then they are easy to compare:
+When two fractions have the same denominator they are easy to compare:

-But if the denominators are not the same you need to make them the same (using Equivalent Fractions).
+But when the denominators are not the same we need to make them the same (using Equivalent Fractions).

-If you multiply 8 × 3 you get 24 , and if you multiply 12 × 2 you also get 24, so let's try that (important: what you do to the bottom, you must also do to the top):
+so let's try that (important: what we do to the bottom we must also do to the top):

-Now we can easily see that 26/30 is the larger fraction
+We can see that 78 90 is the larger fraction